 Alphitta ().
 Tel.
 027 967 21 14.
-This cosy wooden chalet has new management with Dave and Tanya Murphy running the show – live music on the charming terrace, one of the best Matterhorn views, and good food from an Ibiza chef.
+This cosy wooden chalet is very welcoming with Dave and Tanya Murphy at the helm – a charming terrace, one of the best Matterhorn views, good food from a Mediterranean chef and occasional live music.

 Hotel Riffelalp ‘Al Bosco’ ().
-The outdoor pavilion with simpler fare, try the rich cheese and leek soup served in a Swiss army billy can (‘Gamelle’).
+Tel.
+027 966 05 55 The outdoor pavilion of this 5* hotel with a big terrace and Italian-Swiss cuisine, try the rich cheese and leek soup served in a Swiss army billy can (‘Gamelle’).
 It’s a meal in itself.

 Zermatt mountain restaurants: Klein Matterhorn – Schwarzsee Area